 What Is Botswana’s High-Value, Low-Volume Ecotourism Model?

 Botswana’s ecotourism goal aims to protect the country’s natural treasures and African wildlife while allowing local communities to benefit from ecotourism (it’s the second-highest source of income).
-The landlocked Southern African country’s forward-thinking has translated into successful wildlife conservation programs and supported rural economic development.
+This has translated into successful wildlife conservation programs and supported rural economic development.

 How Can I Support Botswana’s Ecotourism Efforts?